-Names of presenters and discussants participating in the activities of the Academic Program, ordered alphabetically by last name (for discussants, a short bio, instead of an abstract, is given).
+Here are listed the names of presenters and discussants participating in the activities of the Academic Program, ordered alphabetically by last name, with paper abstracts (for discussants, a short bio, instead of an abstract, is given).
 For a list of all participants, including conference organizers and participants in special events, see Participant Index.